Stuycs-K/finalprojectapcs-5-zhang-qiyujin-ng-michelle/DEVLOG-Michelle.md

 Changed swap so that it only happens when there are two matching fruits adjacent to new spot, implemented into handleMouse and fixed its adjacent-checking.
 Added a pinkgrid for the board game background.
 (50 minutes)

 ### 2025-06-02 - Brief description
 Found new fruit pngs.
-Wrote the scoreBoard class, added it to the display at the bottom.
+Wrote the ScoreBoard class, added it to the display at the bottom.
 May make levels that allow you to get one new fruit or another perk.
 (50 minutes)

+### 2025-06-03 - Brief description
+Fixed the display at the bottom, tested and fixed the score and level update.